PERSONAL DEPOSIT ACCOUNT AGREEMENT

 UTMA, UGMA Accounts.
 Applicable state law will govern any account designated as a “Uniform Gifts to Minors Act” account (SC only), “Uniform Transfers to Minors Act” (NC and VA only) account or “Georgia Transfers to Minor Act” account (respectively, “UGMA”, “UTMA” or “GTMA” account).
 The signature card will identify the name of a custodian who will have authority (on behalf of the minor) to transact business in the account.
 The custodian will have no ownership rights or interest in the account.
 The custodian must notify us in writing immediately upon the death of the minor, the minor attaining the age of majority, the appointment of a successor custodian, or the termination of the custodian’s authority.
 Before we receive such notice and have a reasonable period of time to act, we may rely on the custodian’s authority to act on behalf of the minor, and we may honor any checks or drafts written on the account without incurring any liability to the minor or any third party.
 The custodian will be liable to us for any loss or expense it incurs because of failure to give prompt notice.
 Upon reaching the age of majority, the minor will be entitled to the funds in the account consistent with applicable state law.

 Non-UTMA, -GTMA or -UGMA Account.
 An account that is shown on our records in the name of a minor “by” an adult who is not a custodian of the minor under the UGMA, UTMA or the GTMA (or the minor’s trustee, court-appointed guardian or other legally appointed representative) is referred to as a “minor by” account.
+An account that is shown on our records in the name of an adult as custodian for a minor (who is not a custodian of the minor under UGMA, UTMA, or the GTMA or the minor’s trustee, court-appointed guardian or other legally appointed representative), using the minor’s taxpayer identification number is referred to as a “custodial account”.
+These accounts are governed by the following provisions.
 The minor has beneficial ownership of the funds deposited in the account, and the adult is the minor’s agent.
 Except to the extent prohibited by law, control of the account is vested in the adult whose name appears on our account records until the minor reaches the age of majority.
 If there is more than one adult named on our account records, each may act independently.
 We have no fiduciary responsibility to the minor or to the adult with respect to the account and no liability if the adult misappropriates funds in the account.
+Upon reaching the age of majority, the minor may instruct us by written instruction to transfer control to the minor and remove the named adult.
 If the adult (or if more than one (1) adult, the last to survive) dies before the minor reaches the age of majority, we may, in our discretion: (i) permit the naming of another adult on the account, (ii) transfer the funds to a duly-appointed representative of the minor, (iii) transfer the funds to a UTMA account, GTMA account or UGMA for the minor, (iv) pay the funds to the clerk of court to be held for the minor, or (v) transfer the funds as provided by applicable law.

 What type of account can you establish under a written trust agreement?